r-bhatti/E-sports-Analysis/README.md

 - matplotlib and seaborn were used for data visualization
 - statsmodels was used for the logistic regression model
 - scikit-learn was used for train/test splitting and evaluating the model

+The csv file contains the data I collected before I did any analysis.